top of page

 Apollo 11 Moon Walk Day

 Although Commander Armstrong referred to his first step on the moon as “small,” it was actually a leap of 3.5 feet.
 The landing plan was to cut the Eagle’s engines when it hovered a few feet above the surface.
-NASA engineers had built the Eagle with legs that would fold upon impact and act as shock absorbers.
-The Commander was such a stellar pilot that the Eagle landed softly, and the legs didn’t compress.
-Consequently, the astronauts had to exit the Eagle from a height several feet above what was intended.
-The first small step was really a hop of 3.5 feet from the Eagle’s ladder to the lunar surface! 🌔🌔🌔👨🚀👨🚀👨🚀
+NASA engineers had built the Eagle with legs designed to compress on landing and act as shock absorbers.
+However, Armstrong’s exceptionally smooth touchdown meant the legs didn’t compress.
+As a result, the astronauts had to exit from a greater height than expected.
+That “small step” was, in fact, a hop of 3.5 feet from the Eagle’s ladder to the lunar surface.

 Apollo 11 was the spaceflight that landed the first humans on the Moon, Americans Neil Armstrong and Buzz Aldrin, on July 20, 1969, at 20:18 UTC.